 We encourage students who are good at maths to join us in Year 9, identify those that we think will enjoy the challenge of "Double Maths" and complete the G.C.S.E. work with them a year early (which is much easier to achieve).
-Those students then spread the 12 modules over 3-years, which is a much more comfortable pace of learning
+Those students then spread "Double Maths" over 3-years, which is a much more comfortable pace of learning

 How many other places can say that!

 However, that is the same reason why we cannot accept students onto our Further Maths program, unless they complete the G.C.S.E.
 1-year early

 We try to give you as much information as we think you'd need on the website, but without providing an information overload!
 So, if you have any unanswered questions, then please call us on 0844 840 8500

 Schools generally teach further maths students 6 modules in the lower sixth form, and a further 6 modules in the upper sixth form.
 We do it differently: